 The path reminds me of the footprints of the saints, lovers of Christ who have been blessed with a pleasant journey.
-These righteous souls have been given much but through their bounty they have unassumingly enriched the lives of others and heeded the counsel of the Psalmist when he wrote, "Though your riches increase, do not set your heart on them."
+These righteous souls have unassumingly enriched the lives of others and heeded the counsel of the Psalmist when he wrote, "Though your riches increase, do not set your heart on them."
 These benevolent saints share their time, talent and treasure so lavishly that they forever change the quality of life for others and, in so doing, have imitated Christ in their selflessness.

 The path reminds me of the footprints of the saints, who through no fault of their own, have been afflicted with unspeakable hardships and burdens.
 Some afflicted through disease, some through gross injustices perpetrated against them and some through difficulties that come as a result of living in a fallen world.
 The footprints of these saints show us how to live under dire and desperate circumstances.
 They show us how to live as overcomers when there seems to be no earthly reason for joy.
-This bitter path, laden with seemingly insurmountable tests, is sweetened by the salt of the overcomers tears and we are encouraged to press on toward the prize set before us.
+This bitter path is sweetened by the salt of the overcomers tears and we are encouraged to press on toward the prize set before us.
 The saints on this path are imitators of Christ in their perseverance.

-We are convicted by the beauty of this path and the myriad footprints that had left their impression there.
+We are convicted by the beauty of this path and the myriad impression of the footprints left there.
 We ponder the path of our lives and contemplate our own footprints.
 What is my life's sojourn teaching others?
 Is anyone following me and if they are, where am I leading them and what have they learned from me?
 Where am I going and do I want others to follow?